theboyWhoCriedWoolf/simple-react-scripts/README.md

 _simple-react-scripts_ will automatically look for a file called `config-overrides.js` at your project's root, which allows you to mutate the configuration.

-To use an alternative path, just supply this using `--overridesPath=path/to/your/config.js` in your package.json scripts.
+To use an alternative path, just supply the root path of your _config-overrides.js_ using `--overridesPath=root/path/to/your-config` in your package.json scripts.

 ###Overriding webpack